Aditya-negi7/NewsOrchestrator-AI/README.md

+# NewsOrchestrator AI 🤖📰
-🚀 Multi-Agent AI News Generation System
+## A Multi-Agent AI News Generation System

-CrewAI + Google Gemini 1.5 Flash + Tool-Augmented LLM Architecture 🧠 Overview
+### 🧠 Overview

-This project implements a production-style multi-agent AI system using CrewAI and Google Gemini (1.5 Flash) that autonomously researches and generates structured blog articles on emerging trends.
+This project implements a production-style multi-agent AI system using CrewAI and Google Gemini 1.5 Flash that autonomously researches and generates structured blog articles on emerging trends.

 The system simulates collaborative teamwork between AI agents: